-Thank you for reading this article, if you have any other ideas please leave a comment down below and I’ll add them to the list!
+Thank you for reading this article, if you have any other ideas please drop us a line and I’ll add them to the list!

 Thanks again and if you enjoyed reading it please share and even pin it to your Pinterest wall!

 Composition in photography refers to how elements are arranged within the frame of an image.
 It involves selecting and positioning various elements to create visually pleasing and harmonious images.

 The rule of thirds is a composition technique that involves dividing the image into a 3×3 grid and placing the main subject or points of interest along these lines or at their intersections.